Psychological aftershocks linger after massive Mexico quake

-MEXICO CITY (Reuters) - In a simple, illustrated note, 10-year-old Maximiliano said goodbye to his friend and neighbor Julian, killed when their five-story housing complex collapsed after Mexico’s deadliest earthquake in a generation.
+MEXICO CITY (Reuters) - In a simple, illustrated note, 10-year-old Maximiliano said goodbye to his friend and neighbour Julian, killed when their five-story housing complex collapsed after Mexico’s deadliest earthquake in a generation.

 “Julian, brother.
 I love you a lot.
 I won’t forget you,” read Maximiliano’s handwritten letter, adorned with images of the two of them, and their collapsed apartment block.
 “We’ll see each other in heaven.”

-In some of Mexico City’s hardest-hit neighborhoods, psychologists and therapists have set up tents to offer a sympathetic ear to those traumatized after watching their friends and family perish under the rubble.
+In some of Mexico City’s hardest-hit neighbourhoods, psychologists and therapists have set up tents to offer a sympathetic ear to those traumatized after watching their friends and family perish under the rubble.

 Julian Astudillo, 11, and his 6-year-old sister Jimena Lora were feeling unwell on Tuesday morning, according to their mother, Nayeli Flores, and she gave them the day off school.
 But eventually, Flores said she had to leave them and go to work.
 Shortly after 1 pm, disaster struck.

-Rescuers found the bodies of Julian and Jimena buried under the debris of their former home in the Tlalpan neighborhood.
+Rescuers found the bodies of Julian and Jimena buried under the debris of their former home in the Tlalpan neighbourhood.

 Struggling with the loss of Julian, Maximiliano had spoken with psychologists, and wrote to his close friend to try and cope with the grief.